napari/docs/docs/developers/architecture/app_model.md

 All commands have a string id (e.g. '`napari:layer:duplicate`').
-These are currently `CommandID` enums but we are currently considering changing to using plain strings to simplify decalaration of Actions.
+These are currently `CommandID` enums but we are currently considering changing to using plain strings to simplify decalaration of `Action`s.

 {class}`app_model.types.CommandRule` class (of which {class}`app_model.types.Action`
 is a subclass) includes many fields to detail various aspects of commands.